-For off-line (e.g. gas turbines) units or facilities, the -unit/ facility shall deliver the minimum of at least 10% MCR capacity within 10 minutes of the notification by NC, and sustaining maximum loading for at least 60 minutes.
+For off-line (e.g. gas turbines) units or facilities, the unit/ facility shall deliver the minimum of at least 10% MCR capacity within 10 minutes of the notification by NC, and sustaining maximum loading for at least 60 minutes.
 The maximum MW response within 10 minutes of notification and the average MWs during the event (up to the 60 minutes) is measured.
 The certified emergency reserve capacity is the AMS response of the unit or facility.

-7.2.2 PERFORMANCE MONITORING OF NON-EL1 RESERVES.
+7.2.2 Performance Monitoring of non-EL1 reserves

-The usage of emergency reserves will be monitored closely in real-time by National Control

-Principles on which emergency reserve performance monitoring will be based on

-- As per NERSA's Scheduling and Dispatch Rules, emergency reserve dispatch instructions shall be logged as resource name, date and time and expected sent-out or MW response. - Only units contracted for emergency reserve will be measured.
-This will be based on day ahead hourly reserve contracts. - The methodology is based on measuring whether the unit achieves its required capacity over the required duration.
+- The usage of emergency reserves will be monitored closely in real-time by National Control Principles on which emergency reserve performance monitoring will be based on - As per NERSA's Scheduling and Dispatch Rules, emergency reserve dispatch instructions shall be logged as resource name, date and time and expected sent-out or MW response. - Only units contracted for emergency reserve will be measured.
+This will be based on day ahead hourly reserve contracts.